-Embedded PPC405 Core
+PPC405 Core

-The embedded PPC405 core is a 32-bit Harvard architecture processor.
-Figure 7 illustrates its functional blocks:
+The PPC405 core is a 32-bit Harvard architecture processor.
+It consists of the following functional blocks as shown in Figure 7:

 - Cache units

 - Memory Management unit

 - Fetch Decode unit

 - Execution unit

 - Timers

 - Debug logic unit

 It operates on instructions in a five stage pipeline consisting of a fetch, decode, execute, write-back, and load write-back stage.
 Most instructions execute in a single cycle, including loads and stores.